The Trolley Leaves Calais - Lined up at the carbarn, are three

 Bad accidents were few and far between on the Calais Street Railway, and during all the years that the cars ran only one man was fatally injured - and even he was not a passenger at the time.

-The 15-year privileges which had been granted to the St. Stephen Street Railway expired in 1908, but another Act was passed by the New Brunswick legislature in that year to give the corporation the right to continue to function without further time limitation, under its 99-year lease to the Calais Street Railway.
+The 15-year privileges that had been granted to the St. Stephen Street Railway expired in 1908, but another Act was passed by the New Brunswick legislature in that year to give the corporation the right to continue to function without further time limitation, under its 99-year lease to the Calais Street Railway.
 At this time, George A. Curran was president of the two companies, Charles W. Young was treasurer and general manager, and Charles F. Pray was superintendent and corporation clerk.

 A reorganization of the Calais Street Railway was effected in October 1910, and in 1914 a new power supply replaced that which had been previously furnished by the old steam plant with a hydroelectric power station at Murchie Dam in Milltown now being drawn upon.